web3go-xyz/docs/data-tables/moonriver.md

 **reward_history**

+This table shows the history of collators and nominators getting rewards for the finished block generations.

 | field name        | data type         | data description     |
 | ------------------|:-----------------:| --------------------:|
 | id                | integer           |                      |